liqd/thentos/docs/terminology.md

 ### Identification

-Identification is the process of recording user attributes or disseminating them from thentos to web apps.
-Examples for user attributes are user name, residential address, or persona name.
+Identification is the process of recording user information or disseminating it from thentos to web apps.
+Examples for user information are user name, residential address, or persona name.

 ### Qualification

-Qualification is the process of establishing that the identification information is valid.
-Examples: confirmation by link in email;
+Qualification is a process of establishing that the identification information is valid or correct.
+There are many options here, and the precise meaning of "valid" and "correct" depends on the particular process.

+Examples: confirmation by link in email; captchas; sms-tan;
-captchas; sms-tan; registration with government-issued electronic identity card.
+registration with government-issued electronic identity card.

 ### Authentication

 Authentication is the process of establishing that an identification is reliable.
-Password checks or tan-generator devices are authentication mechanisms.
+Password checks or tan-generating devices are authentication mechanisms.
 Authentication is conceptually different from identification, but the two really only make sense together.